Health Focus

 • Ages 21-24: Traditional Pap test every three years remains the standard, though some organizations now suggest waiting until age 25 to begin screening.

-• Ages 25-29: Primary HPV testing every five years is now preferred.
-If that’s not available, a Pap test every three years is still acceptable.
+• Ages 25-29: Primary HPV testing every five years is now the gold standard.
+If that's not available, a Pap test every three years is still acceptable.

 • Ages 30-65: This is where it gets exciting.
 You have three options, with a strong preference for HPV-based screening:

-• Primary HPV test every 5 years (preferred)
+• Primary HPV testing every 5 years (preferred method)

-• HPV test combined with Pap test every 5 years
+• HPV test combined with a Pap test every 5 years

 • Pap test alone every 3 years